Megalopolis (film): Development

 Production on the film eventually halted.
 The success of Coppola's winery and resorts meant he could produce it with his own money, which his friend Wendy Doniger said "paralyzed him".
 "He had no excuse this time if the film was no good", she remarked, "What froze him was having the power to do exactly what he wanted so that his soul was on the line".
 In 2005, she bestowed him books that she deemed thematically relevant, including Mircea Eliade's Youth Without Youth (1976), a novella about a 70-year-old man struggling to complete an ambitious project.
 Coppola shelved Megalopolis to self-finance a small-scale adaptation of the book, intended to be "the opposite of Megalopolis".
 In 2007, Coppola acknowledged that the September 11 attacks were a factor in his hesitancy to return to the film: "A movie about the aspiration of utopia with New York as a main character and then all of a sudden you couldn't write about New York without just dealing with what happened and the implications of what happened.
 The world was attacked and I didn't know how to try to do with that [sic].
 I tried".
 In 2009, in regards to the likelihood of revisiting the film, he said: "Someday, I'll read what I had on Megalopolis and maybe I'll think different of it, but it's also a movie that costs a lot of money to make and there's not a patron out there.
 You see what the studios are making right now".

-About 12 years before the film's release (that is, around 2012), Coppola began the final script of the film.
+Coppola began the final script of the film in 2012, about 12 years before the film's release.
 He said that before her death in 2015, Australian novelist Colleen McCullough (who had written several books set in ancient Rome) wrote a novelization of the Megalopolis story.
 However, he did not say whether that novelization resembled the ultimate version of the film, as it was based on his "many scripts and ideas over the decades".
 McCullough received a credit as a historical advisor on the film, along with professional historian Mary Beard.